audiblePi/followAlong/README.md

 # followAlong
 Music score visualization

-The applicatoin can be viewed at http://audiblepi.com/projects/followAlong/followAlong.html
+The application can be viewed at http://audiblepi.com/projects/followAlong/followAlong.html